Arcadia Management Area

-Refuge lands on Block Island are most notable for the large concentration (more than seventy species) of migratory songbirds.
-Located in the Atlantic flyway, many young, inexperienced songbirds "overfly" the mainland and stopover on Block Island before continuing their migration.
-The refuge also provides habitat for the endangered American Burying Beetle, supporting the only population of this species known east of the Mississippi River.
-Piping plover appear on the island (a threatened species) as do four other state species of concern.
+Refuge lands on Block Island are most notable for the large concentration (more than 70 species) of migratory songbirds.
+Located in the Atlantic flyway, many young, inexperienced songbirds "overfly" the mainland and stop over on Block Island before continuing their migration.
+The refuge also provides habitat for the endangered American burying beetle, supporting the only population of this species known east of the Mississippi River.
+Piping plover (a threatened species) appear on the island as do four other state species of concern.
 The refuge is also home to the largest gull colony in New England.
 Corn Neck Rd., Block Island, 401-364-9124, www.fws.gov/refuges/

 The Audubon Environmental Education Center

 The Audubon Environmental Education Center is a state-of-the art natural history museum and aquarium offering many natural wonders to explore.
-Look inside a thirty-three-foot life-size Right Whale, discover life in a tide pool, observe Narragansett Bay 's marine life, visit a rare blue lobster or even explore a cornfield at night.
+Look inside a 33-foot life-size right whale, discover life in a tide pool, observe Narragansett Bay's marine life, visit a rare blue lobster or even explore a cornfield at night.
 The center's interactive exhibits feature local habitats and offer many fun ways to enjoy nature.

 Audubon Society of Rhode Island

-An independent state environmental organization, you can walk, snowshoe or cross-country ski on a beautiful refuge, borrow a book, video or DVD, arrange a classroom program, learn about bird feeding, how animals survive the winter, vernal pools and more, host a child's birthday party, buy a nature related gift, sign your child up for summer day camp, or participate in a wide menu of programs.
+An independent state environmental organization lets you walk, snowshoe or cross-country ski on a beautiful refuge, borrow a book, video or DVD, arrange a classroom program, learn about bird feeding, how animals survive the winter, vernal pools and more, host a child's birthday party, buy a nature-related gift, sign your child up for summer day camp or participate in a wide range of programs.
 12 Sanderson Rd., Smithfield, 401-949-5454, www.asri.org